microchip-pic-avr-examples/dspic33ch-power-totem-pole-demonstration-application-single-phase/README.md

 ## Directory Structure

-Note that there are two MPLABx projects associated with this deployment, one for the primary core and one for the secondary core.
+Note that there are two MPLABx projects associated with this project, one for the primary core and one for the secondary core.

 ```
-├───dspic33ch_totem_pole_single_phase_primary.X      dspic33ch512mp506 Primary core Project
+├───dspic33ch_totem_pole_single_phase_primary_IL.X      dspic33ch512mp506 Primary core Project
-├───dspic33ch_totem_pole_single_phase_secondary.X    dspic33ch512mp506 Secondary core Project
+├───dspic33ch_totem_pole_single_phase_secondary_IL.X    dspic33ch512mp506 Secondary core Project
 ├───images                                           Images for the Readme
 ├───power_board_visualizer_xmls                      Power Board Visualizer Projects
 ├───pre_compiled_hex_files                           Pre compiled Hex files for PFC and GTI modes